-California is the ultimate outdoor playground and home to the best outdoor adventures in the U.S. From deserted lands of Death Valley to massive giants of Sequoia National Park, California has it all to keep outdoor enthusiasts coming back for more.
+California is the ultimate nature lover’s playground and home to the best outdoor adventures in the USA.
+From barren lands of Death Valley to massive giants of Sequoia National Park, California has it all to keep the outdoor enthusiasts coming back for more.

 10 Incredible Outdoor Adventures in California

-HERE ARE THE BEST OUTDOOR ADVENTURES IN CALIFORNIA THIS SUMMER:
+HERE ARE THE BEST OUTDOOR ADVENTURES IN CALIFORNIA TO GO ON THIS SUMMER

 1. Joshua Tree National Park

 Whether you’re looking for beautiful desert landscapes or cool glamping experiences, Joshua Tree National Park is here for you.
 Home to famed Joshua trees, the park is one of the best places to start your California outdoor adventures.
 Moreover, with abundance of trails for all activity levels, it suits amateurs and professional outdoor enthusiasts alike.

 Even climbers, boulderers, and highliners are eager to add Joshua Tree National Park to their outdoor adventures in California.
 The reason behind it is more than 8,000 climbing routes and 2,000 rock problems.
 Barker Dam is usually an alluring pursuit for hikers.
 Where else will you find a small oasis in a desert after all?

 But above all, watching sunset in the Cholla Cactus Garden is one of the outdoor adventures none of California locals and visitors dare to miss.